MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SecurityPlanning.md

 ### Security for new installations

 Microsoft Dynamics GP Utilities checks to see whether the DYNSA login exists.
-If it doesn’t exist, the login is created and the DYNSA user must enter a password to continue.
+If it doesn't exist, the login is created and the DYNSA user must enter a password to continue.
 DYNSA is set as the database owner for ALL Microsoft Dynamics GP databases.